After-Shock/Cloudbox-wiki/First-Time-Install:-Configuring-Settings.md

   - Note 1: Password **must** be in alphanumeric characters.
 No special characters.

-  - Note 2: You can leave it as empty quotes (`""`) if the account already exists.

 - `domain`: Domain name for the Cloudbox server.
 If you don't have one, see [[Prerequisites| Basics: Prerequisites#3-domain-name]].

 - `email`: E-mail address.